Skip to main content Skip to navigation

 • is free from grammar, punctuation and spelling errors

-• meets all relevant legal and process requirements (e.g. Cabinet Office or Treasury requirements).
+• meets all relevant legal and process requirements (e.g. from Cabinet Office or the Treasury).

 Is free and frank#